daroxs95/yutu/README.md

 ## Quick start

-Clone the repo and run:
+- Clone the repo
+- Duplicate `.env.example` and rename it to `.env`
+- Add your youtube api url to the `.env` file
+- Run:
 ```bash
 yarn install
 ```